 Togo

-Togo exhibits mid-range performance in Participation and Representation, and low range performance in Rights and the Rule of Law.
-Over the last five years, it has experienced significant improvements in Economic Equality, but its performance in Access to Justice and Freedom of Association has declined.
+Togo exhibits mid-range performance in the GSoD categories of Representation and Participation, and low range performance in Rights and the Rule of Law.
+It is among the top 25 per cent of countries in Civic Engagement and Electoral Participation and among the bottom 25 per cent in Access to Justice, Absence of Corruption, and Basic Welfare.
+Over the last five years, it has experienced advancements in Economic Equality and declines in Freedom of the Press.
 It is a low-income country, with an economy heavily dependent on agriculture.
-It is one of the largest phosphate producers in the world.

-Prior to colonization, the land that is today Togo was settled by various tribes, including the Kabye who came from the north and the Éwé from modern day Nigeria.
-It later became one of the primary slaving areas of the trans-Atlantic slave trade, which had a deep and lasting impact on its peoples.
-From the late 19th century until independence in 1960, it was at various points under the control of Germany, the United Kingdom, and finally France.
-Since 1967, the country has been ruled by two presidents: Gnassingbé Eyadéma (until 2005) and thereafter his son, Faure Gnassingbé.
-These leaders have maintained power through a combination of repression and patronage.
-The ruling party, Union Pour la République, holds a large majority of seats in the country’s unicameral parliament, the Assemblée Nationale Togolaise, and a new constitution promulgated in 2024 changed the political system in ways that critics fear will enable Faure Gnassingbé to indefinitely continue his rule.
+Prior to colonization, the land that is today Togo was settled by various tribes, including the Kabye who came from the north of the country and the Éwé from modern day Nigeria.
+It later became one of the primary slaving areas of the trans-Atlantic slave trade, which had a deep and lasting impact on its people.
+From the late 1800s until independence in 1960, it was at various points under the control of Germany, the United Kingdom, and finally France.
+Since 1967, the country has been ruled continuously by Gnassingbé Eyadéma (until 2005) and thereafter his son, Faure Gnassingbé.
+These leaders have maintained power through repression and patronage.
+The ruling party, Union Pour la République, holds a large majority of seats in the country’s unicameral parliament, and a new constitution promulgated in 2024 changed the political system in ways that critics fear will enable Gnassingbé to indefinitely continue his rule.
+In May 2025, Gnassingbé assumed the powerful new executive office of President of the Council of Ministers.

-For the general population, issues of development, democracy, and corruption loom large.
-The country performs poorly on key indices of development, as poor health and education inhibit Togo’s economic potential.
-While the government has made large-scale investments in infrastructure, it has not been able to lift the majority of the population out of poverty.
-Togo’s opposition began to hold rallies again in early 2023 after a two-year ban, criticizing the government for inaction on the worsening security situation in the North, which since 2021 has been plagued by a jihadist insurgency.
-Opposition parties also regularly refuse to recognize election results and call for protests against the government and its repressive tactics.
-Finally, corruption is a concern for Togolese citizens, as graft is widespread and financial scandals regularly erupt.
+For Togolese, issues of development, democracy, and corruption loom large.
+Togo performs weakly on key indices of development, as poor health and education inhibit Togo’s economic potential.
+While the government has made major investments in infrastructure, it has not been able to lift the majority of the population out of poverty.
+Since 2021, the country’s northern Savanes region has been plagued by a jihadist insurgency and remains under a regularly extended state of emergency that was first imposed in 2022.
+Opposition parties have criticized the recent electoral reforms and called for protests against the government and its repressive tactics.

 Issues of ethnic discrimination are salient in Togo, which has between 20 and 40 ethnic groups, depending on classification.
-Although citizens are guaranteed equality before the law, civil and military services have been dominated by northern ethnic groups, especially the President Gnassingbé’s Kabye tribe, that has been a recurring source of political tension and discrimination.
-In particular, the Éwé ethnic group, while the largest in the country, is underrepresented in positions of power and in the military.
+Although citizens are guaranteed equality before the law, civil and military services have been dominated by northern ethnic groups, especially Gnassingbé’s Kabye tribe; this has been a recurring source of political tension and discrimination.
+In particular, the Éwé ethnic group, while the largest in the country, is underrepresented in positions of power.

-Over the past two decades, Togo has seen improvements in Gender Equality.
+Over the past two decades, Togo has seen improvements in Gender Equality and performs at the mid-range.
 Recent progress includes new legal protections for women in the areas of family law, civil rights, criminal law and social security.
 However, women’s representation in public life remains low, and women continue to face widespread intimate partner violence.
-Furthermore, LGBTQIA+ people face discriminatory attitudes and criminalization of same-sex conduct.
+Furthermore, LGBTQIA+ people face discrimination and violence and same-sex conduct is criminalised.

 Looking ahead, it will be important to monitor the impact of the changes brought about by the new constitution, particularly with regards to Representation.
-It will be important to watch Civil Liberties, following a recent escalation in government repression of civil society, political opponents and the media.
-The insecurity in the north of the country should also be monitored, as developments there have the potential to impact Togo’s performance across all Global State of Democracy Indices.
+It will also be important to watch Civil Liberties, amidst continuing government repression of perceived critics.
+Finally, the insecurity in the north of the country warrants attention, as developments there have the potential to impact Togo’s performance across all GSoDI indicators.

 https://www.idea.int/democracytracker/